 We release new time slots on a weekly basis.
 This helps us to manage cancellations and respond to any changes in Government regulations.
-New time slots are released on a weekly basis.

 After booking, you will receive an email confirmation that you will need to show us when you arrive.
 You don’t need to print it – just show it to us on your mobile phone.

 In line with government guidance, the personal details you provide upon booking may be used to support the NHS Test and Trace process to control the spread of coronavirus.
 This data will be held by us for 21 days and then deleted.

 What if I have to cancel / alter my booking?